srijs/node-arbitrator/CONTRIBUTING.md

-# Contributing to Arbitator
+# Contributing to Arbitrator

 We want to make contributing to this project as easy and transparent as possible.
 Hopefully this document makes the process for contributing clear and answers any questions you may have.
-If not, feel free to open an [Issue](https://github.com/srijs/arbitator/issues).
+If not, feel free to open an [Issue](https://github.com/srijs/arbitrator/issues).

 ## Pull Requests

-All active development of Arbitator happens on GitHub.
+All active development of Arbitrator happens on GitHub.
 We actively welcome your [pull requests](https://help.github.com/articles/creating-a-pull-request).

  1. Fork the repo and create your branch from `master`.